Ryan-McBride/cucumber-template/README.md

 Cucumber Template
 =================

-A generic template with no feature files for web testing in cucumber.
+A generic template with a starter feature file for web testing in cucumber.
 Some general steps for basic web testing.
-Not intended to be amazing, mostly for my own benefit so I can access this project anywhere.
+Mostly for my own benefit.

 ##Steps for installing cucumber in windows.